 Serving clergy, those interested in ordination, and lay leaders of Anglican congregations in Europe are especially welcome to apply.

-More information about the program and lecturers can be found in the Day-to-day program that will be uploaded as soon as possible.
+More information about the programme and lecturers can be found in the day-to-day programme that will be uploaded as soon as possible.

 Lecturers

-The Reverend Dr. Kathy Grieb, Director of the Center for Anglican Communion Studies, Virginia Theological Seminary (Episcopal Church)
+The Reverend Dr. Katherine Grieb, Director of the Center for Anglican Communion Studies, Virginia Theological Seminary (Episcopal Church)

 The Reverend Dr. Charlotte Methuen, University of Glasgow (Scottish Episcopal Church)